google/tcmalloc/docs/quickstart.md

     guide on GitHub.

-Although you are free to use your own build system, most of the documentation within this guide will assume you are using [Bazel](https://bazel.build/).
+Although you are free to use your own build system, most of the documentation within this guide will assume you are using [Bazel](https://bazel.build/), version 4.0 or newer.

 To download and install Bazel (and any of its dependencies), consult the [Bazel Installation Guide](https://docs.bazel.build/versions/master/install.html).